-- The inclusion of career and skill development in induction programmes - Expanding the existing role of the employee - Moving the employee to a different role
+the inclusion of career and skill development in induction programmes.

+- expanding the existing role of the employee.

+- moving the employee to a different role.

-Varying the type of support they provide
+- varying the type of support they provide.

-Retention of Staff who become Disabled Every effort will be made, in the event of a staff member becoming disabled, to ensure that they retain the same or similar job.
-Where this is not feasible retraining for other suitable jobs within Insert organisation will be actively considered.
+Retention of Staff who become Disabled

+If a staff member becomes disabled, every effort will be made to ensure that they retain the same or similar job.
+Where this is not feasible, retraining for other suitable jobs within Insert organization will be actively considered.